ScrippsCCBB/CCBBwebsite/index.md

 # CCBB - Center for Computational Biology & Bioinformatics (CCBB)

 Welcome to the CCBB website!
-This website provides information related to our services, methods, and information related to the CCBB.
+This website provides information related to our services, methods, and instructions.

 This website is for current CCBB users, as well as prospective users.

 For any questions/requests, please email <a href="mailto:ccbb@scripps.edu">ccbb@scripps.edu</a>, or use the [feedback submission form](./pages/feedback/)